Sahafkop9696/React_Angular_Transpiler_Sahaf/README.md

 ## What is this tool?
 This is a Python script that reads your React components, figures out the logic (like state variables and functions), and rewrites them into a working Angular component (TypeScript + HTML) using Regex.
+Basically, React's Immutable, Functional State to Angular's Mutable, Class-Based State.

 ---